tgasla/rl-cloudsimplus/README.md

 Head to the `cloudsimplus_gateway` that contains the `gradlew` file and run wrapper

-`sudo cloudsimplus_gateway/gradlew wrapper --gradle-version 7.3 --distribution-type all`
+`cloudsimplus_gateway/gradlew wrapper --gradle-version 7.3 --distribution-type all`

 ## MacOS 14/13/12/11
 ### 1.1 Install Docker